You may be wondering, “Can dogs eat grapes?”

-There are several foods that are toxic to pets.
+Great question.
+A number of foods are toxic to pets.
 From chocolate to grapes, how much is safe to give to your pet?

 Rio was under 24-hour care for almost a week and still needed treatment at home.
-His diet had to be adjusted to compensate for the kidney damage he had suffered, but he did survive.
+He had suffered kidney damage, but he survived.
 Not all dogs are this lucky.

-Several substances have been examined to determine the toxin in grapes, such as herbicides and pesticides.
-Many possibilities have been ruled out, and the exact component of a grape that causes the toxicity is still a mystery.
-Grape seed extract is not listed as a threat.
+Several substances have been examined to determine the toxin in grapes, such as herbicides and pesticides, but the exact component of a grape that causes the toxicity is still a mystery.
+(Grape seed extract is not listed as a threat.)

 “The toxin in the fruit is unknown, but we do know it’s in the flesh of the grape — not the seeds, not the skin….
-It affects them pretty badly,” says Dr. Lippo.
+It affects them pretty badly,” says Dr. Lippo.2

 How Toxic Are Grapes for Dogs?

-According to Small Animal Toxicology, by Michael E. Peterson, DVM, MS, and Patricia A. Talcott, MS, DVM, PhD, DipABVT, there’s a way to get a rough estimate of the toxic amount of grapes or raisins for a dog.
+According to Small Animal Toxicology, there’s a way to get a rough estimate of the toxic amount of grapes or raisins for a dog:3

-But some researchers say the amount of grapes/raisins eaten may not have any bearing on how much harm is caused to your pet.
-In their report “Grape and Raisin Toxicity in Dogs,” Michelle Savigny, DVM, and Douglass K. Macintire, DVM, DACVIM, DACVECC, of Auburn University discuss how a border collie ate a whole 16-ounce box of raisins and lived, yet a Labrador retriever (a larger dog) died after eating a slightly larger box of raisins.
+The report “Grape and Raisin Toxicity in Dogs” (2007) discusses how a Border Collie ate a whole 16-ounce box of raisins and lived, yet a Labrador Retriever (a larger dog) died after eating a slightly larger box of raisins.4

-So here’s the take-home message: Any amount of grapes or raisins should be considered toxic.
+So here’s the take-home message: If you’re wondering, “Can dogs eat grapes?” please know that ANY amount of grapes or raisins should be considered toxic to dogs.

-A variety of symptoms are possible with grape toxicity:
+A variety of symptoms are possible with grape toxicity in a dog: